figueroaluis/DormDash/README.md

 Within our zip file, most of our classes can be found under DormDash/app/src/main/java/com/figueroaluis/dormdash.
 More classes for our server is under DormDash/Server Info/Login_Register/src/main/java/MyServer.
 Our SQL file for table creation is under DormDash/Server Info/DormDash_db.sql and we called our database DormDash.

+Project Info:
+Initially we intended on webscraping the Marketplace and Coffee Cart websites to get menus for those tables.
+We created a working java file that scraped the websites, added the data to the database, and then pulled the data from the database to add to the website.
+We hoped this would work but we ran into a lot of issues along the way and ended up having to manually enter food data.
+It was difficult to account for every possible formatting of the website because there are different times and formatting used for each day.